 Cloud of key concepts

-"Self-portrait with harp" by Rose-Adélaïde Ducreux (1790) Adélaïde de Clarencé ou Les Malheurs et les délices du sentiment Antoinette Sol authority Beaumarchais Catriona Seth Charlemagne Chevaliers du cygne droits de la femme Elisabeth Badinter England eroticism François Vernes Genlis Histoire d'un Louis d'or historical novel Irma Isabelle de Charriere James Steintrager Jeffrey Leichman Jennifer Tamas La Chapelle d’Ayton (1800) La Philosophie dans le boudoir Les Contradictions (1799) Lesley Walker Louis XVI Mme Guenard Nanette LeCoat Napoleon Olympe de Gouges Pamela Cheek Pauline Guizot politics roman noir Rousseau Sade sentimentalism Terror theater trauma treatise Trois femmes violence women's history-
+"Self-portrait with harp" by Rose-Adélaïde Ducreux (1790) Adélaïde de Clarencé ou Les Malheurs et les délices du sentiment Antoinette Sol authority Beaumarchais Catriona Seth Charlemagne Chevaliers du cygne droits de la femme Elisabeth Badinter England eroticism François Vernes Genlis Histoire d'un Louis d'or historical novel Irma Isabelle de Charriere James Steintrager Jeffrey Leichman Jennifer Tamas La Chapelle d’Ayton (1800) La Philosophie dans le boudoir Les Contradictions (1799) Lesley Walker Louis XVI MLA Mme Guenard Nanette LeCoat Napoleon Olympe de Gouges Pamela Cheek Pauline Guizot politics roman noir Rousseau Sade sentimentalism teaching Terror theater trauma treatise Trois femmes violence women's history-

 Recent Posts